digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/upgrade/account.rst

 #.
 Introduce `MyAccount`, a custom account implementation for the custodian.
 It differs from
    the standard Daml Finance `Account` implementation in the absence of the `Lockable` implementation, making it a non-freezable account.
 #.
-Prevent that the custodian creates old `Account` instances, by archiving its existing
+Prevent the custodian from creating old `Account` instances, by archiving its existing
    `AccountFactory`.
 #.
 Instantiate a new account factory, `MyAccountFactory`, which can create `MyAccount` instances.
 #.
 Provide a `MyAccountUpgradeRule` instance for clients, permitting them to upgrade their existing